rtzll/django-todolist/README.md

 Using the Skeleton CSS framework I tried to achieve a look that is minimal and also modern.
 Opposed to a lot of small projects which are proof of concepty/exploratory I made a conscious effort to also build something that looks nice.
 Nonetheless I'm not a designer, so I strived for good enough.

-A lot of the code here comes from another project I did.
+A lot of the code is directly adapted from another project I did.
 Where I build a web app using Flask with the exact same premise as this project.
 Here the Flask version: https://github.com/0xfoo/flask-todolist

 ### Explore